kerphi/phpfreechat/lib/xajax_0.2.1/README.txt

 site folder.
 Or if you wish, you can put all of the files in a dedicated "xajax" folder on your Web server (make sure that you know what that URL is relative your site pages so you can provide xajax with the correct installed folder URL).

-Make sure that the "xajax_js" folder within the main xajax folder is set to be writable by the Web server, since xajax will need to compress the verbose Javascript file into a smaller file suitable for constant Web access.
-Also, the "thewall" folder in the "examples" folder needs to be writable by the Web server as well.
+Note that the "thewall" folder in the "examples" folder needs to be writable by the Web server for that example to function.

 Within the main xajax folder there are two folders: "examples" and "tests".
 You should be able to view these PHP pages from your